Lines of Torres Vedras: Planning

 In October 1809, Wellington, drawing on topographical maps prepared by José Maria das Neves Costa, and making use of a report that was prepared for General Junot in 1807, surveyed the area north of Lisbon with Lieutenant-Colonel Richard Fletcher.
 Eventually they chose the terrain from Torres Vedras to Lisbon because of its mountainous characteristics.
 From north to south, great undulations created peaks that straddled deep valleys, great gullies and wide ravines.
 The rugged and inhospitable area offered numerous possibilities for a stubborn rearguard fight from forts on many of the peaks.

 Following the decision on the location, Lieutenant-Colonel Richard Fletcher ordered the work to begin on a network of interlocking fortifications, redoubts, escarpments, dams that flooded large areas, and other defences.
 Roads were also built to enable troops to move rapidly between forts.
 The work was supervised by Fletcher, assisted by Major John Thomas Jones, and 11 other British Officers, four Portuguese Army Engineers, and two KGL officers.
 The cost was less than £200,000 according to the Royal Engineers, one of the least expensive but most productive military investments in history.

 When the results of the surveys by the Royal Engineers were completed, it was possible, in February 1810, to begin work on 150 smaller interlinking defensive positions, using, wherever possible, the natural features of the landscape.
-The work received a boost after the loss to the French of the fortress at the Siege of Almeida in August 1810 led to the public conscription of Portuguese labourers.
+The work was accelerated after the loss to the French of the fortress at the Siege of Almeida in August 1810, which prompted the public conscription of Portuguese labourers to work on the lines.
 The works were sufficiently complete to halt the advance of the French troops, who arrived in October of the same year.
 Even after the French had retreated from Portugal, construction of the lines continued in expectation of their return, and in 1812 34,000 men were still working on them.
 On completion there were 152 fortifications with a total of 648 cannon.